iccmr-quantum/iccmr-quantum.github.io/index.md

 A new area of research and development is emerging: *Quantum Computer Music*.

 Historically, it is fair to compare state-of-the-art (i.e., at the time of this writing, 2021) quantum computers with the computer mainframes of the 1950s.
-It must have been hard for our forefathers of the 1950s to imagine how computers look like today.
-Likewise, it is hard to imagine how computers will be like in 2090.
-However, in contrast to 70 years ago, today’s musicians are generally conversant with computing technology.
+It must have been hard for our forefathers of the 1950s to predict how computers would evolve.
+For instance, a quote from an article in the magazine Popular Mechanics in 1949 reads "Computers in the future will weigh no more than 1.5 tons."
+And in 1977, Ken Olsen, co-founder of Digital Equipment Corporation allegedly said that "There is no reason for any individual to have a computer in his home."
+The wisdon of composers wanting to use computers to make music in the 1950s is remarkable!

-The time is ripe to start experimenting with quantum computers in music.
+Today, it is equally hard to imagine how computers will be like in 2090.
+In contrast to 70 years ago, however, today’s musicians are generally conversant with computing technology.
+So, the time is ripe to start experimenting with quantum computers in music.
 Hence the *QuTune project*.

 This page is a portal to programming tools, demonstrations, publications and other materials produced by the QuTune team.